 A restraining order, or protective order, is a legal order issued by a state court which requires one person to stop harming another person.
 It is also sometimes called a protection order, an injunction, an order of protection, or some other similar name.
 Visit The National Network to End Domestic Violence for more information.

 As a victim of crime, you might qualify for financial assistance for a variety of needs resulting from your victimization.
 Qualifying uses vary from state to state but commonly medical bills, funeral costs or counseling expenses are covered.
 Compensation is managed on a state level and many states have applications for assistance available online.
 Visit the National Association of Crime Victim Compensation Board for more information.

 Emotional trauma is a common element for those who have experienced a crime or crisis, and all people experience trauma in unique ways.
 Some traumas you never ‘get over’ but you can learn ways to cope.

 To find someone you can talk to, ask your Victim Advocate for recommendations.
 Here is a list of questions you can use when choosing a trauma-informed counselor (from the Pennsylvania Coalition Against Rape.)

 For information about stalking, please visit the National Stalking Resource Center.

-For more information for and about victims of crisis, please visit the U.S. Department of Justice’s webpage on Domestic Terrorism and Mass Violence.
+For more information for and about victims of mass casualty, please visit the U.S. Department of Justice’s webpage on Domestic Terrorism and Mass Violence.

 Tips for Helping Victims of Mass Casualty

 Rushing to give immediately, even money, isn’t necessarily best.
 In the immediate aftermath, communities aren’t ready to receive funds.
 Each state has a crime victim compensation fund that can support qualifying immediate expenses, including funeral and medical aid.
 A host of financial needs will emerge in the following weeks and months after media interest fades.
 Giving time for a community to establish equitable ways to collect and distribute funds is important to supporting all the needs in a community after loss.